roehampton/module-content/software-development-1/week-02/lab/README.md

 2. Syntax of Phyton
 3. Syntax & Semantics of Python

-By the end of this lab, know what is the basic syntax and semantics of a higher-level language, you will have familiarized yourself with variables and have learned the difference between a straight line and a branching program.
+By the end of this lab, you will know what is the basic syntax and semantics of a higher-level language, you will have familiarized yourself with variables and have learned the difference between a straight line and a branching program.

 ## Lesson 1: What are the syntax and semantics of a programming language?